Core Values in Action

 Before joining Freeborn & Peters, Joe was a Partner at Sidley & Austin, where he started and led the firm’s reinsurance practice.
 In 1995, Joe joined Lovells LLP, where he opened the firm's U.S. law practice, was the U.S. Regional Managing Partner for many years, served as the firm's U.S. Insurance and Reinsurance Practice Group Head.

-Joe is currently a Member of the Firm's Executive Committee.
+Joe previously served as a Member of the Firm's Executive Committee.

 - Successfully represented life reinsurance companies in two arbitrations with their ceding company who fraudulently induced them into participating in a reinsurance quota share agreement covering risks that were part of the personal accident worker’s compensation manufactured “spiral”.
 Our clients settled the arbitrations on the eves of the two hearings, saving a total of more than $150 million.